See below for the following policies

 Senior managers at the Bridge regularly attend multi-agency meetings, often taking place at the Bridge to discuss student’s education, health, care plan annual review meetings take place at the Bridge.

 Working in Partnership with Parents/Carers

 We work closely with parents/carers of bespoke students to devise an individual timetable for their child.
 The programmes manager and other staff keep parents/ carers informed of their child’s progress through regular phone calls, emails and termly reports.
 Parents receive notification of any awards and certificates.

-The school is registered under the Data Protection Act 1998 for holding personal data.
+The school complies with the General Data Protection Regulation 2018.
 The school has a duty to protect the information and keep it up to date.
 The school is required to share some of the data with the Local Authority and with the Department of Education.